-We've invited people from all backgrounds, across the city, to document themselves with self portraits, done in the style of Brian’s famous ‘Handsworth Self Portrait’ project.
-The project is part of CSB's We Are Birmingham 2022 campaign which reflects the diversity of Birmingham in 2022 giving visibility to our refugee and migrant communities.
+We invited people from all backgrounds, across the city, to document themselves with self portraits, done in the style of Brian’s famous ‘Handsworth Self Portrait’ project.
+The project was part of CSB's We Are Birmingham 2022 campaign which reflects the diversity of Birmingham in 2022 giving visibility to our refugee and migrant communities.

 We are Birmingham 2022 - Self Portraits Exhibition